Advertisement

 Possible Locations of Scorpions in Your Home

-Potential Scorpion Hotspots In Your Home
+Potential Scorpion Hotspots in Your Home

 The presence of scorpions in your house is more prevalent in certain rooms than in others.
 Some areas you should inspect thoroughly for scorpions are listed below.